genepi-freiburg/metaGWASmanager/README.md

 A) ***consortium-specifics.R***.
-The *consortium-specifics.R* plug-in file should be edited according to the CA specifications (located in the *pheno_generation* folder on the metaGWASmanager GitHub repository).
-This file contains several functions such as unit conversion, traits transformations (rank-based inverse normalization and log-transformation are implemented), verification of the input and parameteres files, setting quality control parameters, determination of covariates, stratification etc. These functions will be applied in subsequent stages of the workflow process.
+The *consortium-specifics.R* plug-in file (located in the *pheno_generation* folder) should be edited according to the CA specifications.
+This file contains several functions that allow customization of the entire analysis process: verification of the *input* and *parameteres* files; unit conversion; traits transformations (rank-based inverse normalization and log-transformation are implemented); setting quality control parameters, covariates and stratification-variables; association tool to be used (e.g., *PLINK 2.0*, *regenie*, etc), among others.
+These functions will be applied in subsequent stages of the workflow process.
-The *consortium-specifics.R* file will be provided, along the Analysis Plan and required scripts, to each SAs.
+The ***consortium-specifics.R*** file will be provided to each SAs along the Analysis Plan and required scripts.

+Please, note that, regarding the type of association tool to use, currently metaGWASmanager has implemented *PLINK 2.0* and *regenie* softwares.
+CAs can choose one of these two.
+However, in case CAs prefer to use another different one, we provide a plug-in interface, ***assoc_tool_plugin.R***, within the *pheno_generation/assoc_tool* folder, that CAs can customize  to add a different association tool.

 B) **Parameters file**.
-CA will customize the *parameters.txt* file based on the particular traits to study.
-It must included important points, which must be filled out by the SAs, such as the name of the input file and the participant-study, SAs contact information, the study's ancestral background, the analysis date, the variables units to be studied, along with laboratory particular settings (e.g., limits of detection), the imputation reference panel, the number of genetic principal components, and some more optional fields.
+CA will customize the ***parameters.txt*** file based on the particular traits to study.
+It must included important points, which must be filled out by the SAs, such as the name of the input file and the participant-study, SAs contact information, the study's ancestral background, analysis date, units of the variables to be studied, laboratory particular settings (e.g., limits of detection), imputation reference panel, number of genetic principal components, and some more optional fields.
 A parameters file example is provided within the *pheno_generation* folder on the metaGWASmanager GitHub repository.

 C) **Analysis Plan**.
-The Analysis Plan PDF document should provided comprehensive information for SAs on how to proceed with the different analyses, including **Phase 2 - SA:  Prepare Phenotypes** and **Phase 4 - SA: Perform Associations Analysis**.
-Certainly, you are welcome to use the information described in this documentation related to these phases.
+The Analysis Plan (e.g., PDF document) should provided comprehensive information for SAs on how to proceed with the different analyses, including **Phase 2 - SA:  Prepare Phenotypes** and **Phase 4 - SA: Perform Associations Analysis**.
+Certainly, you are welcome to use the information described in this documentation.
 It is also essential to include CAs contact details in case any questions arise.

 ## **Phase 2 - SA:  Prepare Phenotypes**